BloxDev-Hub/BloxDev-Hub/docs/Articles/General/scalability-of-code.md

 title: Code Scalability
 ---

+# Disclaimer
+This is a fairly long read, but I truly hope what I am talking about here will enlighten you on something.

 # Scalability, Development Time & Motivation
-This will all tie in later, I promise.
+**SCALABILITY** is something you won't see Alvinblox or TheDevKing go through because it's "boring" or "irrelevant".
+I'd argue quite the opposite, and I hope this article will help you see why.

-One thing I don't see many programming/scripting tutorials (even ROBLOX-related ones) talk about is code scalability.
-While there are different definitions to scalability:
+While there are a couple of definitions to the term:
 > *Your code should run well no matter how often it gets used - a dozen or a billion.*

 > *Your code should be easy to modify with little to no consequences and difficulty.*

 ...what I want to focus on in this article is strictly the latter.
 Far too often I have seen people focus so much on trying to get their code to work in the present that they neglect on future-proofing their code to make it easy for them to modify later.

-Hopefully this guide will steer you away from pitfalls like these and make your game dev life that much easier.

 ## Tiredly walking on the last lap
 Scripting is akin to climbing a mountain - it's easy at first, and gets progressively tougher as you scale upwards to the peak.